What is Electricity Price Volatility & How it Impacts Businesses

 Interconnectors play a crucial role in the UK’s energy landscape by linking its energy market with those of continental Europe.
 These high-voltage cables allow for the import and export of electricity across borders, enhancing both energy security and market efficiency.
 However, this interconnectedness also means that the UK’s energy prices are susceptible to fluctuations in the European energy markets.
 For example, if there is a surge in demand or a drop in supply in Europe, the UK might export more electricity to the continent, reducing domestic supply and potentially leading to higher prices.

-Impact of electricity price volatility on UK businesses
+Impact of electricity price volatility on businesses

 Electricity price volatility poses significant challenges and uncertainties for businesses, affecting their operational costs, resource allocation, and economic outlook.
 Understanding the nuances between managed and unmanaged volatility, as well as the broader implications for energy suppliers, grid operators, and investment in renewables, is crucial for navigating this complex landscape.